 1/3 cup currants

 Remove from heat; stir in potatoes and chicken broth.
-Meanwhile, combine matzo meal with seasonings and stir into vegetable mixture along with the egg, currants and almonds.
+Meanwhile, combine unleavened bread meal with seasonings and stir into vegetable mixture along with the egg, currants and almonds.

-Makes enough stuffing for one 4 1/2 pound chicken, or four cornish game hens.
-Reheat any leftover stufing in a separate, covered dish.
-Do not stuff birds ntil just before roasting.
+Makes enough stuffing for one 4 1/2 pound chicken, or four Cornish game hens.
+Reheat any leftover stuffing in a separate, covered dish.
+Do not stuff birds until just before roasting.

 Separate eggs, beat yolks until light; beat in margarine until blended.
 Stir in cake meal, 1/4 cup honey and peel.
 Beat egg whites until stiff but not dry.
 Slowly pour remaining honey in a thin stream into egg whites while beating.

 Fold egg white mixture into yolk mixture until blended.
 Stir in almonds.
 Pour half of batter into each of two 3 x 4 x 2 1/2-inch loaf pans.
 Bake at 350 for 30 to 35 minutes or until wooden pick inserted in center comes out clean.

 Remove loaves from pans; cut into 1/2-inch slices.
 Place cut-side up on greased baking sheet.
 Return to oven and bake at 250 for 25 to 30 minutes for until lightly browned.